storesafe/cordova-sqlite-storage/README.md

 - The sqlite plugin will not work before the callback for the "deviceready" event has been fired, as described in **Usage**.
 - For Android version, there is an issue with background processing that affects transaction error handling and may affect nested transactions.
 - For Android below SDK 11:
- - the data that is stored is of type 'TEXT' regardless of the schema
- - `rowsAffected` is not returned for INSERT or DELETE statement
+ - `rowsAffected` is not returned for INSERT or DELETE statements
 - Background processing model could be improved with one background thread per database connection.
 - For iOS, iCloud backup is NOT optional and should be.
 - Missing db creation callback